Yes we have a famous battlefield to tour by car, bicycle, horseback, and even on foot but we boast a wealth of activities beyond those historic acres.

 Spend your evening around the campfire at your campsite roasting marshmallows and telling your favorite Gettysburg ghost stories.

 You’ve already dove into Gettysburg’s history, now it’s time to explore the countryside in and around the historical town.
-Journey along the self-guided Scenic Valley Driving Tour and immerse yourself in the orchards, vineyards and rolling hillsides of Adams County.
+Immerse yourself in the orchards, vineyards and rolling hillsides of Adams County.

 As you’re traveling along the trail, make a few stops and detours – like a visit to Mr. Ed’s Elephant Museum & Candy Emporium in Orrtanna, Pa.
 This free museum features over 12,000 elephants, homemade fudge and roasted peanuts!
 Check out this oddity and grab a treat for the road.